 - An understanding of the various branches of mathematics

-- Decent networking skills
+- Have networking skills

-- Outstanding problem-solving skills
+- Be proficient with problem-solving skills

 Careers Available to Math Majors

 Not all math majors are considered mathematicians.
-Your actual job title will be dependent on which career you’re in.
+Your actual job title will be dependent on which field you’re in.
 Many of the following careers begin as math majors, but then turn into a specialty.
 While many math majors go into teaching on all levels of the educational system, here are some other career options to consider.